stoermelder/vcvrack-packone/docs/Strip.md

 # stoermelder STRIP-BAY

 STRIP-BAY is a companion module for STRIP: It is used to name some "patching-points" like a patch-bay in your strip and keep the cables to the rest of your patch intact while you load different strips.
-Multiple STRIP-BAY modules can be used in a STRIP and mapped by identical text labels.
+Multiple STRIP-BAY modules can be used in a STRIP and mapped by identical text identifiers.

 [![STRIP-BAY usage](https://img.youtube.com/vi/xGKoQdN9K60/0.jpg)](https://www.youtube.com/watch?v=xGKoQdN9K60)